The Act affords students certain rights with respect to their educational records:

 Washington, D.C.
 20202-4605

-College officials of MCC is defined as all college employees, as well as contractors, consultants, volunteers, members of the Board of Trustees, student employees, students serving on an official committee,and other outside parties providing services and functions for the college.
+College officials of MCC is defined as all college employees, as well as contractors, consultants, volunteers, members of the Board of Trustees, student employees, students serving on an official committee, scholarship donors (for the sole purpose of evaluating scholarship recipients), and other outside parties providing services and functions for the college.

 Education records may be disclosed to college officials without prior written consent if that college official has a legitimate educational interest.
 Legitimate educational interest means that the information or records are relevant and necessary to accomplish a task or determination AND the task or determination is a responsibility required for the person's employment or is a subject matter for the person's employment responsibility.